 Wood and agricultural biomass pellets boost the potential as bio-fuels toward power production in tertiary and residential sectors.
 The production of pellets, however, is a multi-stage process where the supply-processing phases and the overall energy input strongly depend on the characteristics of the input biomass.

 Generally speaking, just using a biomass pelletizer cannot support efficient biomass pellet processing, and equipment such as good quality biomass sawdust hammer mill, high efficiency wood chips, high drying efficiency biomass rotary dryer, biomass pellet cooler machine, pellet screening machine, biomass pellet bagging machine, etc., sre also required.
-The complete biomass pellet manufacturing process includes:

 This section includes the mechanical processes such as converting wood into wood chips (except when starting from sawdust), the removal of ferrous material, drying, milling, and conditioning.
 The wood chips are typically dried in heaters fed with conventional fuel, although sometimes the heaters use wood chips as fuel.
 The most common driers use rotating drums with flow of air, in which the wet biomass does not stick to the drum surfaces and over-heating is minimized.